SIGPLAN/SIGPLAN.github.io/Resources/Proposals/Sponsored.md

   information, publicity, mailing lists, and producing a proceedings, a percentage of conference income is budgeted for ACM services.
-- Critical decisions, such as setting the budget and selecting the programme chair and the programme committee, have to be approved by the [SIGPLAN Executive Committee](/ContactUs).
+- Critical decisions, such as setting the budget and selecting the program chair and the program committee, have to be approved by the [SIGPLAN Executive Committee](/ContactUs).
 - A final post-event report is required.